UltraMessaging/um_perf/README.md

                 <option name="transport_lbtrm_multicast_address" default-value="239.101.3.2"/>
 ...
 ````
+Search this file for "10.29" to find all lines that contain a network address.
+Change them for your network.

 Search this file for "239" to find all lines that contain multicast groups,
 and "10.29" for other site-specific IPs.